teamapp-ai/teamapp-ai.github.io/index.md

   title: thrive
   text: free the talent of all generations to thrive on this new way of thinking and
     working
-seo_title: "#team | manage repeating tasks, time-bucketed tasks & one-off tasks"
+seo_title: "#team | manage repeating & time critical tasks "
-seo_description: "Manage repeating tasks, time-bucketed tasks & one-off tasks for one team, or thousands of teams/sites/stores\n\n"
+seo_description: "Manage repeating & time critical tasks  for one team, or thousands of teams/sites/stores\n\n"
 redirect_from:
 - "/events/"
 - "/tutorials/"
-feature_image: "/uploads/feature image - home page 2.JPG"
+feature_image: ''
 stratapp_features:
 - feature_title: culture elevation
   feature_text: |-